North East London Health & Care Partnership logo

 14 years

-3-in-1 teenage booster vaccine (Td / IPV vaccine)
+3-in-1 teenage booster vaccine (Td/IPV vaccine)

-Vaccine protects against Polio, diphtheria, and tetanus.
+Polio, diphtheria, and tetanus

 MenACWY vaccine